Hasdal station

-Hasdal is an underground station on the M11 line of the Istanbul Metro in Eyüp.
+Hasdal (or Hasdal University) is an underground station on the M11 line of the Istanbul Metro in Eyüp.
 The station was constructed using the cut and cover method.

+Construction of the station began in 2016, along with the entire route from Gayrettepe to the Istanbul Airport.
 The station was opened on 22 January 2023.

 It is located on the highway in the Eyüpsultan district’s Mimar Sinan neighborhood in Istanbul.